 Anyone has the right to access the public register of insider holdings and receive extracts and copies of the information in the register against a charge.
 However, a natural person's personal ID code and address and the name of a natural person other than the insider are not publicly available.
 Information included in the list of executives or the list of project-specific insiders is not publicly available, unlike that included in public insider registers.
-Extracts from and copies of the public register of insider holdings can be ordered from OP Legal Services, Legal Services for Wealth Management Private and SME Customers.
+Extracts from and copies of the public insider register can be ordered from OP's Legal Services for Wealth Management unit.
 Written requests for such information specifically describing the information should be submitted to:

-OP Legal Services Legal Services for Wealth Management Private and SME Customers P.O.
-Box 1068 00013 OP
+OP Legal Services Legal Services for Wealth Management P.O.
+BOX 308 FI-00013 OP